calvinrzachman/bolts/04-onion-routing.md

       - MUST return an error if:
         - the expiry is greater than `encrypted_recipient_data.payment_constraints.max_cltv_expiry`.
         - the amount is below `encrypted_recipient_data.payment_constraints.htlc_minimum_msat`.
+    - If `allowed_features` is present:
+      - MUST return an error if:
-        - `encrypted_recipient_data.payment_constraints.allowed_features` contains an unknown feature bit (even if it is odd).
+        - `encrypted_recipient_data.allowed_features.features` contains an unknown feature bit (even if it is odd).
-        - the payment uses a feature not included in `encrypted_recipient_data.payment_constraints.allowed_features`.
+        - the payment uses a feature not included in `encrypted_recipient_data.allowed_features.features`.
     - If it not the final node:
-      - MUST return `invalid_onion_blinding` for any local error (and forward normal downstream onion errors, which the final node may send).
       - MUST return an error if the payload contains other tlv fields than `encrypted_recipient_data` and `current_blinding_point`.
       - MUST return an error if `encrypted_recipient_data` does not contain either `short_channel_id` or `next_node_id`.
       - MUST return an error if `encrypted_recipient_data` does not contain `payment_relay`.